 The IRS issued proposed regulations on the subject in October 2018.
 While the proposed regulations provide no guidance on this point, they’re not the last word from the IRS on this topic.
 An agency interpretation of a statute can happen at any point if the agency is determined to challenge a tax position.
 Sometimes, an agency such as the IRS may wait for a challenge to its decision by a taxpayer to specify its interpretation.
 In any event, the hazards posed to taxpayers investing capital gains in a Cannabis business are significant.
 If the IRS challenges the QOF treatment of the investment, the investors may find themselves suddenly realizing all of the capital gains in the year of the sale, plus penalties and accrued interest from the time of the sale.

 It is crucial for investors investing in a QOF to consult with a tax professional.
-Each investment may be different and may or may not qualified for tax benefits.
+Each investment may be different and may or may not be qualified for tax benefits.
 Consequently, a tax opinion tailored to a particular investment may be necessary.
-A taxpayer reasonably relying on the advice of competent tax counsel may not be liable for penalties under § 1.6664-4, Income Tax Regulations.